carlosyanez/auspol/README.md

 ## Installation and pre-requisites

-The current version of this packages (0.0.1.0000) is not yet in CRAN.
+The current version of this package (0.0.1.0000) is not yet in CRAN.
 To  install the package, you can download it from Github:

 ```
 devtools::install_github("carlosyanez/auspol")